chilearningcode/SQL-Explore-Ecommerce-Dataset/README.md

 ### 📊 Data Structure & Relationships

 #### 1️⃣ Tables Used:
-There're **6 tables** were used in this project
+There're only 1 table was used in this project

-#### 2️⃣ Table Schema & Data Snapshot

-Table 1: Sales.SalesOrderHeader

-Table 2: Sales.SalesOrderDetail

-Table 3: Production.Product

-Table 4: Production.ProductSubcategory

-Table 5: Production.WorkOrder

-Table 6: Purchasing.PurchaseOrderHeader

-#### 3️⃣ Data Relationships:
+➡️ ga_sessions_

 ---